-It’s almost time for school children up and down the land to skip merrily or trudge wearily back to the classroom so it’s the season for shiny new pencil cases, holiday tale one upmanship and, of course, new snacks to keep young minds going until the important businesses of jumpers for goalposts at lunchtime.
+It’s almost time for school children up and down the land to skip merrily or trudge wearily back to the classroom.
+So it’s the season for shiny new pencil cases, holiday tale one upmanship and, of course, new snacks to keep young minds going until the important businesses of jumpers for goalposts at lunchtime.

 I’ve also started to pretend to be Gary Lineker – a happy coincidence that he’s a Walkers man – by goal hanging at five-a-side as I once did in the playground, referring to anything uncool as ‘Sad’ and acting like I hate girls even though I secretly think they’re alright.

-I like to think that, had there been another series featuring the inimitable Gene Hunt and co, I could be the other main protagonist, such is the realistic nature of the early 1990s ‘world’ I have thrown myself into with great gusto.
+I like to think that, had there been another series featuring the inimitable Gene Hunt, I could be the other main protagonist.
+Such is the realistic nature of the early 1990s ‘world’ I have thrown myself into with great gusto.
 All this for a review.
 If that’s not commitment, I don’t know what is.

 They come in the three flavours you see here: lightly salted, cheese & onion and roast chicken.
-They’re all tasty and it’s good to know that they’re better for me – especially as I work in the charity sector which, with an endless supply of cakes and biscuits thanks to gregarious colleagues, is the most calorific one of them all.
+They’re all tasty and it’s good to know that they’re better for me.
+Especially as I work in the charity sector which, with an endless supply of cakes and biscuits thanks to gregarious colleagues, is the most calorific one of them all.

-Coming back out of my cosy, pre-responsibility 1990s world and also in the spirit of fairness, I’ve let Dylan and Xander try all the flavours too and they loved them.
+Coming back out of my cosy, pre-responsibility 1990s world and also in the spirit of fairness, I’ve let Dylan and Xander try all the flavours too.
+They loved them.
 So much so, that Xander has added the word ‘crisps’ to his burgeoning vocabulary.